 Many cities and industrial areas across the globe that used to stay covered with foggy skies due to the excessive pollution witnessed the open blue sky after such a long time all thanks to the lockdown phases during the pandemic.

-Well, transportation is a prime contributor to the excessive amount of pollution, especially in big cities where thousands of people commute daily to their office.
+Well, transportation is a prime contributor to the excessive amount of pollution, especially in big cities where thousands of people commute daily to their offices.

-Remote work can help to put a curb on greenhouse gas emissions by limiting the vehicles used for commuting and also slow down the reckless usage of natural resources.
+Remote work can help to put a curb on greenhouse gas emissions by limiting the vehicles used for commuting and also slowing down the reckless usage of natural resources.

 The ability to put a positive impact on the environment makes remote working a practical solution to make the world a better place to live.

 Reasons behind the ever-growing popularity of remote work

 Till now, you might have got a good understanding of what is remote working and what are the latest trends in remote work.
 Now, it’s time to steer ourselves toward the key reasons that make this work arrangement the first choice for many individuals:

 Apart from higher productivity, people working remotely manage their stress levels better and enjoy a better work-life balance.
 In fact, according to a survey conducted by Owl Labs, 91% of the total participants agreed that having a better work-life balance is one of the main reasons for them to work remotely.